 Black rose symbolizes death.

-Interesting facts about Rosa:
+Interesting facts about Rosa

-The History of Roses
+A Brief History of Roses

 According to the University of Illinois Extension program, Roses are 35 million years old and cultivated for thousands of years.
 The oldest Rose fossils have been found in Colorado, USA.